Blotch3D/Blotch3D/README.md

 reference to that Blotch3D assembly.
 For some platforms you may also need to do some more research to properly create a project.

-To distribute a program, deliver everything in your project's output folder.
+To distribute a program for Microsoft Windows, deliver everything in your project's output folder.
+Other platforms require different methods.
+See online for more information.

 Development
 ===========